 Matthew Tirrell is a pioneering researcher in the fields of biomolecular engineering and nanotechnology, specializing in the manipulation and measurement of the surface properties of polymers, materials that consist of long, flexible chain molecules.
 His work combines microscopic measurements of intermolecular forces with the creation of new structures.
 His work has provided new insight into polymer properties, especially surface phenomena, such as adhesion, friction, and biocompatibility, and new materials based on self-assembly of synthetic and bioinspired materials.

-Assembly and Characterization of Polyelectrolyte Complex Micelles
+Advances in the Structural Design of Polyelectrolyte Complex Micelles